 A note on operation of casual mechanisms is necessary.
 The two causal mechanisms under consideration are not mutually exclusive.
-Most likely, any democracy promotion process includes both: empowerment of pro-democratic agents and imposition of constraints on autocratic agents occur simultaneously in any democracy promotion process.
-That is, by empowering pro-democratic agents external actors also put certain limits on state power (thus, making consolidation of autocratic power less probable), and vice versa, by imposing constraints on autocratic agents external actors facilitate development of democratic forces in a society.
+Most likely, any democracy promotion process includes both: empowerment of prodemocratic agents and imposition of constraints on autocratic agents occur simultaneously in any democracy promotion process.
+That is, by empowering pro-democratic agents external actors also put certain limits on state power (thus, making consolidation of autocratic agents external actors facilitate development of democratic forces in a society.
 But the fact that policy changes occurred only when organisations issued explicit warnings and set out concrete deadlines for policy reforms indicates that causal impact of the constraints mechanism was greater than that of the empowerment mechanism.